-Less than Significant Potentially with Less than V. CULTURAL RESOURCES - Would the Significant Mitigation Significant Impact Incorporated Impact No Impact project: \square a) Cause a substantial adverse change in the \square significance of a historical resource as defined in Section 15064.5? b) Cause a substantial adverse change in the \square significance of an archaeological resource pursuant to Section 15064.5? c) Directly or indirectly destroy a unique \square paleontological resource or site or unique geologic feature? d) Disturb any human remains, including those \square \square interred outside of formal cemeteries? e) Cause a substantial adverse change in the \square significance of a Tribal resource pursuant to
+V. CULTURAL RESOURCES - Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in Section 15064.5? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5? c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? d) Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes e) Cause a substantial adverse change in the significance of a Tribal resource pursuant to AB 52?

-AB 52?